tokusumi/fastapi-cloudauth/README.md

 ## Example (AWS Cognito)

-### Pre-requirement
+### Pre-requirements

 * Check `region`, `userPoolID` and `AppClientID` of AWS Cognito that you manage to
-* Create a user assigned `read:users` permission in AWS Cognito
+* Create a user's assigned `read:users` permission in AWS Cognito
 * Get Access/ID token for the created user

-NOTE: access token is valid for verification, scope-based authentication and getting user info (optional).
+NOTE: access token is valid for verification, scope-based authentication, and getting user info (optional).
 ID token is valid for verification and getting full user info from claims.

 ### Create it

-Create a file main.py with:
+Create a *main.py* file with the following content:

 ```python3
 import os